AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 }
 ```

 My navbar is `64px` tall, so I found that these two numbers work best.
-Feel free to play around with those to find what works best for your site.
+Feel free to play around with them.

 ## And That's It!